 We are also very pleased to announce that we have been successful in our application to the AHRC under the second phase of the Block Grant Partnership for funding of future PhD students as part of the Northern Bridge Consortium, along with Durham University and Queen's University Belfast.
-Details of the application process and the deadlines for 2015 are now available on the Northern Bridge web site.
+Details of the application process and the deadlines for 2017 will shortly be available on the Northern Bridge web site.

 MFA, MPhil and PhD